GitHub Actions Workflows#

 Warning

-PyTorch typically lags JAX in terms of compatibility with nvidia drivers.
-It is best to install the nightly versions to ensure the best compatibility.
+PyTorch typically lags JAX in terms of compatibility with NVIDIA drivers.
+It is best to install the nightly versions to ensure the best compatibility, and to match the CUDA index URL (cu130, cu13x, …) to the CUDA version on the AMI.

 You can check the latest on the PyTorch site with the installation table